Edb83/moose-juice/TESTING.md

 Bug 7: if product is deleted while exists in cart, 404 across all pages Solution (immediate): set cart contexts to equal 0 across the board and delete session cookies Solution (long-term):

+Bug 8: signal to check whether user has already reviewed product when awarding points would always return true
+Solution: change from post_save to pre_save (as otherwise user will always have reviewed the product post save)

+Bug 9: signal to award points on Order post_save cannot retrieve the instance UserProfile
+Solution: